nh-server/Kurisu/WritingAssistanceCommands.md

 ## Markdown commands
 Kurisu can create commands based on Markdown command files.
-Currently this supports the Assistance module and the tutorial group.
+Currently, this supports the Assistance module and the tutorial group.

 These commands are placed in the `cogs/assistance-cmds` directory.
 Tutorial commands are placed in `cogs/assistance-cmds/tutorial`.